 For example, if you are investing in a CRM hygiene tool, it should not make your reps get involved in any extra tasks to make it work.
 Instead, it should add value to their work by working silently in the background.

-At Nektar, we have created our capture bot tool which automatically captures contacts from emails and updates them on the dashboard.
+At Nektar, we have created our revenue intelligence tool which automatically captures contacts from emails and auto updates them in Salesforce.
 Reps do not have to install any clunky plugin to run it or invest their time in any kind of update.

 Make sure your tools are truly automated and require minimal change management.
 Any tool that forces your reps into new processes like multiple logins or manual data entry will not be sustainable in the long run, and end up causing more damage than being beneficial.